garrandall/popular-music-data/tracks/that-s-what-girls-are-made-for-the-spinners.md

 And I know, I know, I know

 That's what girls are made for
-Wo ooh, wo ooh, yeah
+Wo oh, wo oh, yeah

 Some can be true
 Yes, and then again, they'll make you doubt 'em
-Wo ooh oh, but ask me, ask me and I'm a here to tell you That you just can't live without 'em
+Wo oh oh, but ask me, ask me and I'm a here to tell you That you just can't live without 'em
 (That's what girls are made for)